Press release: 25 February 2014

 101 Vagina is particularly relevant today given the startling rise in women and teenagers seeking labiaplasty (cosmetic surgery on the vagina) in Australia, while we lament genital mutilation in other countries at the same time.

-101 Vagina is already published locally as a coffee-table book (Taboo Books) and is launching in the USA in April 2014.
+Already published locally (via Taboo Books), 101 Vagina is launching in the USA in April 2014.

 Looking for that perfect Christmas gift?
 Buy the 101 Vagina calendar or book for your friends online at the 101 Vagina website.